-- a) The nature of assessments and their due dates will be made available in the course information/ timetable and given to students at the beginning of their course.
-Students are expected to comply with all assessment requirements and conditions. - b) No changes to assessment requirements may be made during the course unless approved by the appropriate academic committee and notified in writing to all students. - c) Students must attempt and/or submit all summative assessment items as required, in the requisite format/mode and within the timeframe, due date and/or at the place stipulated in the course information/timetable provided. - d) Students who anticipate difficulty in submitting assessments by the due time and date, may request an extension in accordance with approved policy. - e) Extensions that fall outside of the course end date can only be approved by the executive director responsible for academic matters.
-Normally such extensions will be limited to no more than three months post the course end date. - f) Permission to sit a test, practical assessment or examination at a time or place other than that designated must be obtained from the relevant programme manager at least two weeks prior to the scheduled test/assessment/examination date.
-Such permission will be granted where and appropriate environment and adequate supervision can be arranged. - g) Unless otherwise specified in programme regulations, students are entitled to have each piece of marked written work (or a copy thereof) returned within ten (10) working days of the final date for submission.
-Students will also be given access to information on the criteria used to allocate marks.
+- a) The nature of assessments and their due dates will be made available in the course information/timetable and given to students at the beginning of their course.
+Students are expected to comply with all assessment requirements and conditions. - b) No changes to assessment requirements may be made during the course unless approved by the appropriate academic committee and notified in writing to all students. - c) Students must reasonably attempt and/or submit all summative assessment items as required, in the requisite format/mode and within the timeframe, due date and/or at the place stipulated in the course information/timetable provided unless a valid extension has been granted. - d) Students who anticipate having difficulty in submitting assessments by the due time and date, may request an extension providing this is received by the tutor at least one week prior to the assessment due date. - e) Extensions for assessments that fall outside of the course end date can only be approved by the Executive Dean.
+Normally such extensions will be limited to no more than three months post the course end date. - f) Permission to sit a test, practical assessment or examination at a time or place other than that designated must be obtained from the relevant Programme Manager at least two weeks prior to the scheduled test/assessment/examination date.
+Such permission will be granted where an appropriate environment and adequate supervision can be arranged.

-- h) Any non-returned assessments may be destroyed one year following the completion of the assessment unless an ITO or another body overseeing moderation of assessment requires these to be kept longer. - i) Final course results will be provided to students within fifteen (15) days of the end date of the
+- g) Unless otherwise specified in programme regulations, students are entitled to have each piece of marked written work (or a copy thereof) returned within ten (10) working days of the final date for submission. - h) Students will also be given access to information on the criteria used to allocate marks. - Any non-returned assessments may be destroyed one year following the completion of the assessment unless an ITO or another body overseeing moderation of assessment requires these to be kept longer. - j) Final course results will be provided to students within fifteen (15) days of the end date of the course.